cmaureir/progra-alma/lectures/session3/lecture9.rst

 * ``l[i]`` return the ``i``-th value of the list.
   The ``i`` value is called **index** of the value.
-  Be careful because it start counting from 0, and not from 1::
+  Be careful, because it starts counting from 0 and not from 1::

     >>> colors = ['blue', 'red', 'green', 'yellow']